-Except for students in the Accelerated Juris Doctor (AJD) program1 the minimum course load is 10 credits per semester, and the maximum course load is 17 credits per semester.2 b.
-Summer Session
+Except for students in the Accelerated Juris Doctor (AJD) program the minimum course load is 10 credits per semester, and the maximum course load is 17 credits per semester.

 For students in the AJD program, the minimum course load is 15 credits, and the maximum course load is 17 credits.